Yellow storage boxes on shelving

 If you are still counting all your pre roll cones and tubes by hand and manually tracking all the numbers you are leaving your business susceptible to mistakes and incorrect inventory data.

-Dispensary inventory management software can track all of your items for you and automatically account for sales in real time.
-You can put the energy you were giving into your inventory management back into the business.
+Inventory management software can track all of your items for you and automatically account for sales in real time.
+You can put the energy you were giving into your dispensary inventory management back into the business.

 Plan Orders in Advance